navroze/gps-service/README.md

 2. Implement a JWT authentication feature to pass token from grpc client to server as metadata.
 3. Do performance testing on the API's using Apache Jmeter.
 4. Use pm2 process manager for scaling application on prod.
-5. Implement feature to start the app in docker as well as test the app while it is running in docker.
-6. Create a separate file for logging only errors and API's.
+5. Create a separate file for logging only errors and API's.

 # How to Scale